Chromoprotein/ai-project/README.md

     - Moving chats to a different folder with multiple drag-and-drop

-- Improve UI:
+- Improve the UI:

-    - center the mini spinner on the sidebar
+    - Better loading experience on the Bots page

-    - center the spinner in the Hello component

-    - Make the bot persona page's buttons look better on mobile